tapania/daily-motivation-booster/README.md

 - Log in using their Microsoft account.
 - Set preferences and schedule for receiving speeches.
 - Choose from various personas and tones.
-- Receive speeches via email or Microsoft Teams.
+- Receive speeches via email.

 ---